-The long-term expected return on plan assets is reviewed as part of regular experience studies prepared every four or five years for PERA.
-Recently, this assumption has been reviewed more frequently.
-The most recent analyses were outlined in presentations to PERA's Board on October 28, 2016.
+The long-term expected return on plan assets is reviewed as part of regular experience studies prepared every four to five years for PERA.
+Recently this assumption has been reviewed more frequently.
+The most recent analyses were outlined in the Experience Study report dated October 28, 2020.
+As a result of the November 20, 2020 PERA Board meeting, the following economic assumptions were changed, effective December 31, 2020: